 First he created his own browser to surf the net.
 Then a special version of smartphones to better take advantage of gestures and voice commands.

-Immediately after, a more ambitious project: a neural network developed with the laboratories of Vladivostok's Far Eastern Federal University, the university he attended as a second-year student.
-Someday it will help him better control his expensive arm bionic.
+Immediately after, a more ambitious project: a neural network developed with the laboratories of Vladivostok's Far Eastern Federal University, the university he attended as a second year student.
+One day it will help him better control his expensive arm bionic.

-"My future does not include a life in blindness," He says.
+“My future does not include a life of blindness,” He says.

-Evgeny became famous throughout Russia when he became one of the first to implant a microchip under the skin (between the thumb and forefinger) in March, even though these surgical procedures are prohibited in Russia.
+Evgeny became famous throughout Russia when in March he became one of the first to implant a microchip under his skin (between the thumb and forefinger) even though these surgical procedures are prohibited in Russia.

 Although it is only an RFID chip, Evgeny has received criticism for the transhumanist gesture: but beyond controversy, he is not afraid.
 It is not afraid of the consequences of an upcoming integration between humans and computers.

-“I like the idea that AI quickly surpasses human intelligence.
-And that he does it so fast that within a few generations he will stop caring about us.
-For an artificial intelligence even a transhumanist society will be like a people of ants.
-We will lead separate lives, he will not care about us.
-I don't think a true AI has an interest in "conquering the world".
-I think he will have more important projects. "
+“I like the idea of AI rapidly surpassing human intelligence.
+And let it do it so quickly that within a few generations it will stop caring about us.
+For an artificial intelligence, even a transhumanist society will be like a population of ants.
+We will live separate lives, he won't care about us.
+I don't think a real AI has any interest in "taking over the world".
+I think he will have bigger projects.”